 Students who are interested in receiving a "STARS Guide and Transfer Agreement" should go to the statewide articulation website at www.stars.troy.edu.

-Recruiters from several senior colleges and universities are scheduled throughout the year for students to ask questions concerning transfers.
-Students are encouraged to make use of these services as well.
+Recruiters from several four-year colleges and universities are scheduled throughout the year at ESCC for students to ask questions concerning transfers.
+Students are encouraged to make use of these services.

 C. Additional Services